You can view all quarantine regulations at the Tasmanian Government's quarantine site (click here).

 The total area of Tasmania (including the smaller islands) is 68,331 sq. km.

 A great way to get an introduction to Hobart City is to join a tour.
-There are several options available including bus tours, river cruises, walking tours, scenic flights, even sky diving above the city.
+There are several options available including bus tours, river cruises, walking tours, cycling tours, and scenic flights.

 A lovely 30-minute drive from Hobart will take you to the top of Mount Wellington.
 Here on a clear day you can view breathtaking scenery over Hobart and southern Tasmania.
 There are many other attractions and tours within Hobart city, including the well known Cascade Brewery tours and the Cadburys Chocolate Factory.
 Another popular "must do" in Hobart is the Salamanca Market - A popular open market showcasing some of Tasmania's finest products.
 Open every Saturday from 8:30am - 3:00pm.